Sujalk31/finproof/README.md

 Implementation: `agent/chatbot.py`.
-It regex-detects a `TXN\d+` pattern in the message to decide whether to ground the answer in one transaction's evidence or in the aggregate report, then either calls the Groq LLM with that context or, if no API key is configured, answers with a small keyword-matching rule engine over the same JSON (`_rule_based_answer`) — so the chatbot is genuinely usable with zero external dependencies.
+It regex-detects a `TXN\d+` pattern in the message to decide whether to ground the answer in one transaction's evidence or in the aggregate report, then either calls the LLM (via `agent/llm_client.py`) with that context or, if no provider is configured, answers with a small keyword-matching rule engine over the same JSON (`_rule_based_answer`) — so the chatbot is genuinely usable with zero external dependencies.

 ---